-A walking supercomputer, Imotekh is perhaps the Necrons’ greatest tactical mind.
+A walking supercomputer, Imotekh the Stormlord is perhaps the Necrons’ greatest tactical mind.
 Woken by a lesser Necron to fight in a petty conflict in the Sautekh Dynasty, Imotekh became the Phaeron of that Dynasty in short order, thanks to his tactical acumen.

 Orikan the Diviner

-A Chronomancer of most prodigious skill, Orikan is a prophet who has not forgiven Szarekh for submitting to the will of the C’tan.
+A Chronomancer of most prodigious skill, Orikan the Diviner is a prophet who has not forgiven Szarekh for submitting to the will of the C’tan.
 A grand manipulator, he alters the flow of battle and time itself with his skills, steering the galaxy to some unknown temporal destination.

 Anrakyr The Traveller

 Anrakyr The Traveller is considered perhaps the mightiest of all Necrons by some, and a brigand by others.
 Awoken in fine health (for a Necron), Anrakyr tasked himself with unifying the remaining Necron forces.
 Travelling from one tomb world to another, he wakes Necrons from their stasis, demanding a tithe of warriors before he moves on.
 This makes him a little contentious.

 Nemesor Zahndrekh lost his mind upon reanimation; unable to see the universe as it currently is, he sees his foes as honourable Necrontyr, his consciousness unable to conceive of the cruel reality inflicted on his race.
 Despite this, he is a keen tactical mind, one of the greatest the Necrons have ever seen.